JuliaLang/julia/doc/stdlib/base.rst

    byte arrays check for a byte-order marker in the first two bytes, and do not include it in the resulting string.)

-   Note that the resulting ``UTF16String`` data is terminated by NULL codepoint (16-bit zero), which is not treated as a character in the string (so that it is mostly invisible in Julia); this allows the string to be passed directly to external functions requiring NULL-terminated data.
-This NULL is appended automatically by the `utf16(s)` conversion function.
-If you have a ``Uint16`` array ``A`` that is already NULL-terminated valid UTF-16 data, then you can instead use `UTF16String(A)`` to construct the string without making a copy of the data and treating the NULL as a terminator rather than as part of the string.
+   Note that the resulting ``UTF16String`` data is terminated by the NUL codepoint (16-bit zero), which is not treated as a character in the string (so that it is mostly invisible in Julia); this allows the string to be passed directly to external functions requiring NUL-terminated data.
+This NUL is appended automatically by the `utf16(s)` conversion function.
+If you have a ``Uint16`` array ``A`` that is already NUL-terminated valid UTF-16 data, then you can instead use `UTF16String(A)`` to construct the string without making a copy of the data and treating the NUL as a terminator rather than as part of the string.

+.. function:: utf16(::Union(Ptr{Uint16},Ptr{Int16}) [, length])

+   Create a string from the address of a NUL-terminated UTF-16 string.
+A copy is made; the pointer can be safely freed.
+If ``length`` is specified, the string does not have to be NUL-terminated.

 .. function:: is_valid_utf16(s) -> Bool